Chögyam Trungpa: Chronology

 1971: Begins teaching at University of Colorado.
-Establishes Rocky Mountain Dharma Center, now Shambhala Mountain Center, near Fort Collins, Colorado.
+Establishes Rocky Mountain Dharma Center near Fort Collins, Colorado (now known as Shambhala Mountain Center).

-1972: Initiates Maitri, a therapeutic program that works with different styles of neurosis using principles of the five Buddha families.
+1972: Brings son Ösel Rangdröl Mukpo (the future Sakyong) to the U.S. from Britain.
+Initiates Maitri, a therapeutic program that works with different styles of mental conditions using principles of the Five Buddha Families.
 Conducts the Milarepa Film Workshop, a program that analyzes the aesthetics of film, on Lookout Mountain, Colorado.

-1973: Founds Mudra Theater Group, which stages original plays and practices theater exercises, based on traditional Tibetan dance.
-Incorporates Vajradhatu, an international association of Buddhist meditation and study centers, now known as Shambhala International.
+1973: Established Mudra Theater Group, which stages original plays and practices theater exercises, based on Tibetan cham dance.
+Incorporates Vajradhatu, an international association of Buddhist meditation and study centers, later renamed as Shambhala International.
 Establishes Dorje Khyung Dzong, a retreat facility in southern Colorado.
-Conducts first annual Vajradhatu Seminary, a three-month advanced practice and study program.
+Conducts first annual Vajradhatu Seminary, a three-month advanced practice and study program for future Shambhala teachers.

 1974: Incorporates Nalanda Foundation, a nonprofit, nonsectarian educational organization to encourage and organize programs in the fields of education, psychology, and the arts.
-Hosts the first North American visit of The Sixteenth Gyalwang Karmapa, head of the Karma Kagyü lineage.
-Founds The Naropa Institute, a contemplative studies and liberal arts college, now fully accredited as Naropa University.
+Hosts the first North American visit of the 16th Gyalwa Karmapa, head of the Karma Kagyü lineage.
+Changes the name of Nalanda to the Naropa Institute, a contemplative studies and liberal arts college, now fully accredited as Naropa University.
 Forms the organization that will become the Dorje Kasung, a service group entrusted with the protection of Buddhist teachings and the welfare of the community.

 1975: Forms the organization that will become the Shambhala Lodge, a group of students dedicated to fostering enlightened society.
-Founds the Nalanda Translation Committee for the translation of Buddhist texts from Tibetan and Sanskrit.
+Establishes the Nalanda Translation Committee for the translation of Buddhist texts from Tibetan and Sanskrit.
 Establishes Ashoka Credit Union.

-1976: Hosts the first North American visit of Dilgo Khyentse Rinpoche, meditation master and scholar of the Nyingma lineage.
-Hosts a visit of Dudjom Rinpoche, head of the Nyingma lineage.
+1976: Hosts the first North American visit of Dilgo Khyentse Rinpoche, great master and scholar of the Nyingma lineage.
+Hosts a visit of Kyabje Dudjom Rinpoche, head of the Nyingma lineage.
 Empowers Thomas F. Rich as his dharma heir, known thereafter as Vajra Regent Ösel Tendzin.
 Establishes the Kalapa Court in Boulder as his residence and a cultural center for the Vajradhatu community.
 Receives the first of several Shambhala terma texts.
 These comprise the literary source for the Shambhala teachings.
-Founds Alaya Preschool in Boulder.
+Establishes Alaya Preschool in Boulder.

-1977: Bestows the Vajrayogini abhisheka for the first time in the West for students who have completed ngöndro practice.
+1977: Bestows the Vajrayogini abhisheka for the first time in the West for students who have completed the preliminary ngöndro practice.
 Establishes the celebration of Shambhala Day.
-Observes a yearlong retreat in Charlemont, Massachusetts.
 Founds Shambhala Training to promote a secular approach to meditation practice and an appreciation of basic human goodness.
 Visits Nova Scotia for the first time.